microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 The WebpAPI will be called by the GMM UI.
 In order to allow it to call the WebAPI, it needs to be added as trusted client application.

-1. From the Azure Portal locate and open "Azure Active Directory"
+1. From the Azure Portal locate and open "Microsoft Entra ID"
 2. On the left menu select "App Registrations"
 3. Search for the webapi application, the name follows this convention `<solutionAbbreviation>`-webapi-`<environmentAbbreviation>` i.e. gmm-webapi-int.
 4. Click on the name of your application.